pet6r/AnomaLLMy/README.md

 These define what is considered "normal" for your specific business network.

 1. **Comprehensive OUI Lookup - Run Once/Occasionally**:
-- Download a manuf file from Wireshark (https://www.wireshark.org/download/automated/data/).
+- Download the manuf file from Wireshark (https://www.wireshark.org/download/automated/data/).
 This helps identify unknown devices later.
 - Navigate to the `baseline/` directory: `cd baseline`
 - Run the script to create the large lookup pickle: